rupali-crypto/phonebook/PBService/Readme.md

 # Phone Book Service

-An implementation of a RESTful Web Service using Spring Boot, Java 11, Swagger-OAS3 and Postgresql Database.
+An implementation of a RESTful api Service using Spring Boot, Java 11, Swagger-OAS3 and Postgresql Database.

 ## How to run the service